 There are a few issues that could keep power from your unit.
 In fact, you might even notice the pilot light on but no power in some cases.
 Here is what to look for.

 - Faulty power switch or power cord – See if the unit’s power switch or cord on the fryer are damaged.
-If either are defective, have them replaced immediately.
+If either are defective, have them replaced by an authorized technician immediately.
 When you check the power cord, make sure it’s actually plugged into the outlet before replacing.